TheCandidStartup/TheCandidStartup.github.io/_drafts/blog-analytics.md

 There's clearly a market out there for information on SaaS architecture.
 Shame so few got to the third page of Google results and clicked through.

 What were the search results with the highest position?
-Presumably the ones where Google thought my content was most relevant.
+Presumably these are the ones where Google thought my content was most relevant.

 | Query | Position | Impressions | Clicks | Page |
 |-|-|-|-|